-About scale-out fsck
+About fsck operation

-The scale-out fsck operation does the following:
+The fsck operation does the following:

-- Checks the consistency of the metadata container, the data container, and the database, and repairs any inconsistencies. - Checks if the metadata container and the data container are marked for full fsck.
-If yes, scale-out fsck performs a full fsck of the corresponding file systems.
+Checks the consistency of the metadata container, the data container, and the database, and repairs any inconsistencies.

-Based on the actions taken by fsck on the individual file systems, the scale-out fsck operation repairs the inconsistencies in other parts of the scale-out file system.

-Goes through all the file handles present in the database, and checks if the corresponding metadata container and the data container file handles are consistent with each other.
+- Checks if the metadata container and the data container are marked for full fsck.
+If yes, the fsck operation performs a full file system check of the corresponding file systems.
+Based on the actions taken by fsck on the individual file systems, the fsck operation repairs the inconsistencies in other parts of the file system.
+See "About scale-out file systems" on page 213. - Goes through all the file handles present in the database, and checks if the corresponding metadata container and the data container file handles are consistent with each other.